 Son of John and Bridget Breen née Byrne, both born in Co.
 Wexford.
 His father worked as a coachman.
 On the death of his mother from chronic pneumonia at Ballyminane, Co.
 Wexford in January 1901, he, his father and brother John moved to his grandfathers's farm in Mangan Lower, Ballygarrett, Co.
 Wexford.
 His father died from tuberculosis on 18th May, 1901.
 In 1911 James was working as a grocer's apprentice in Ballygarrett.
 He enlisted before the begining of the war in August 1913.

 Son of John & Annie Buttle of Templeshannon, Enniscorthy.
 His father, John was Director of Messrs.
 Buttle Bros & Co.
 Ltd, Bacon Curers and Merchants.
 Albert was educated in Newtown School, Waterford and Model School, Enniscorthy.
 Enlisted with Royal Inniskilling Fusiliers 1st April 1915.
 Gazetted 2nd Lieut.
 Royal Irish Rifles 2nd Bn.
 Took part in the Battles of the Somme in July 1916 and was invalided home in January 1917.
+Promoted to First Lieutenant, July 1917.
 Was offered a medical discharge being medically unfit, but volunteered again and rejoined his regiment in France on 29th May 1918.
+A casualty of the Fifth Battle of Ypres (28 Sept – 2 Oct 1918).
 Buried in Haringhe Military Cemetery.

 Son of William Joseph and Maria Elizabeth Chapman nee Connell.
 His father was a navy pensioner and lived at William Street, Sligo.
 In 1911, William jnr was a draper's assistant in Wexford town at the drapery and boot factoring business of Thomas Masterton, Sount Main Street.